|Background art by Robby-Robert. Paul Morrow, Victor Bergman, and David Kano courtesy of ITC.|

 “Do you want some help?” asked Sharp Smile.
 “Now that the whole Paulson thing is behind us, we’ve got a little free time.
 Not much to do while we sit here and wait for the terraforming team to arrive.”

-“Oh yes, I heard ye discovered a couple o' Borg drones out there,” McMurty replied, recalling that Hansen had returned only two days ago from an away mission.
+“Oh yes, I heard ye discovered a couple o' Borg drones out there,” McMurty replied, recalling that Seven had returned only two days ago from an away mission.
 “I can’t help wonderin’ if there are others like that—drones just floatin’ about from cubes that have been destroyed in battle or suffered some sort o’ catastrophic malfunction and self-destructed.”

-“It is entirely plausible to assume the answer is yes,” said Hansen.
+“It is entirely plausible to assume the answer is yes,” said Seven.
 “As you did request I give the matter of rotating the Alphans’ moon some thought, Commander, I will return to considering possible methods of doing so in my off hours.”

 “I appreciate it, Lieutenant, because I can’t bloody figure it out,” McMurty replied with a groan.